This Fine Tuning session is about launching your help center community, including:

 - Read more in our Gather resources.
 Be sure to check out:

 - Demo to internal stakeholders and collect feedback

 - Your Community Manager should be passionate, organized, and able to respond or direct posts in a timely manner.
 They should also have a solid background in your product or service to build trust from day one.
 Depending on your company size, this can be a full time role or a function of a broader owner.

 - A Project Manager and/or Business Analyst can help connect you to the right internal teams, assist with research, and organize a task list or project timeline.

 Part 2: Build a foundation

-Once you understand your Community, you want to build a foundation that makes for an effortless experience for your customers.
+When you understand your Community, you can build a foundation that supports an effortless experience for your customers.

 If you have limited time to launch, copy, paste, and quickly modify the basic needs for your Community.

-- Establish 1-2 "sticky" points for your Community, like how I used swag earlier in this post ;)
+- Establish 1-2 "sticky" points for your Community.

 - Create team-specific topics where your Customer Success, Product, and Support can prompt discussions or ideas, or posts like Zendesk on Zendesk or these Fine Tunings!